shawnrca/neural_style_transfer/README.md

 # Neural Style Transfer
-A fun experiment on Neural Style Transfer using VGG 19 and Gatys paper.
+A fun experiment with Neural Style Transfer using VGG 19 and Gatys paper.
 <img src="images/transform.JPG">